kylenyh/knyh.github.io/README.md

 **Libraries**: Pygame, Sys, Random, Os, Stockfish

-#### A* Algorithm - Personal (1<sup>st</sup>)
+#### A* Algorithm
+* Started with a priority queue to keep track of tentative distances from the start node to all other nodes

-Implemented through **Python**, this code focuses on the A* algorithm, which finds the **shortest path between two points**, considering various obstacles and optimizing the path based on **cost functions**.
-The algorithm combines features of **Dijkstra's algorithm** for the shortest path and the **Greedy Best-First-Search algorithm** to prioritize paths that seem more promising.
+* Implemented functions to find the shortest path between two points, considering various obstacles and optimizing the path based on cost functions
+* Used a heuristic function to estimate the cost of the cheapest path from node n to the goal
+* For each neighbor node, tenative g-score is calculated from the start node to find total cost

+**Libraries**: No library used

 [A* Algorithm Code](https://pym.dev/p/2vvmd/)

-#### Dijkstra Algorithm - Personal (2<sup>nd</sup>)
+#### Dijkstra Algorithm

-Implemented through **Python**, this code is a practical implementation of the Dijkstra algorithm used for finding the **shortest paths between nodes** in a graph.
-The algorithm showcases how to efficiently traverse a graph, represented as **weighted edges between nodes**, to find the **minimum distance from a starting point** to all other points in the graph.
+* Started with a priority queue to maintain nodes sorted by their tentative distance from the start node
+* Implemented a function that explores all reachable nodes from the start node, considering them in order of their distance from the start
+* Function selects the node with the smallest tentative distance and updates the distances to its neighbors until all nodes have been processed or the priority queue is empty

+**Libraries**: No library used

 [Dijkstra Algorithm Code](https://pym.dev/p/2dsrj/)

-#### Bellman Ford Algorithm - Personal (9<sup>th</sup>)
+#### Bellman Ford Algorithm

-Implemented through **Python**, this code implements the Bellman Ford algorithm to find the **shortest path distances** from a single source vertex to all other vertices in a weighted directed graph, including graphs with **negative weight edges**.
-It initializes distances from the source as zero and all others as infinity, then iteratively relaxes all edges V-1 times, where V is the number of vertices.
-This ensures the shortest paths are found if no negative cycles exist.
-After these iterations, the algorithm checks for **negative weight cycles**, indicating if no consistent solution for shortest paths can be defined.
+* Implemented a code which initializes distances from the source node to all other nodes as infinity, except for the source node itself which is set to 0
+* Implemented a function that updates the shortest path distances if a shorter path through a node is found
+* Iterates through all edges multiple times, adjusting the shortest path estimates by considering each edge's weight

+**Libraries**: No library used

 [Bellman Ford Algorithm Code](https://pym.dev/p/39xjt/)

-### Python (Crime Analysis)

 #### Crime Data Collection Survey - Associated with UCL (1<sup>st</sup>)